 That would be a pretty big distinction.

-We first reported this, nobody else reported it back in March of last year.
+Nobody else reported it back in March of last year.

-And there have been many people in the media that have never touched it because they have been fixated and focused on their phony false narrative where we have no evidence and no proof.
+And there have been many people in the media that have never touched it because they have been fixated and focused on their phony, false narrative where we have no evidence and no proof.

-I was told yesterday, Hannity not only are you over the target, he goes, person that knows, you are going to be proven so right, and when compared to everybody else in the media, they will be proven so wrong on levels you can't even begin to imagine.
+I was told yesterday, Hannity, not only are you over the target, he goes, a person that knows, you are going to be proven so right.

 A very good source told me yesterday.